ephelps01/feedbacktool/README.md

 # Read Me

+Make sure you have run migrations after install and you have the laravel auth scaffolfing generated or this package will not work!

 ## Config File

 The config file is inside of the controllers folder, configure this before using the package as it requires variables